Home Financial Euphoria series The Pysical Possibility series Bio Contact

 Satire, by definition, refers to a literary or artistic genre that has the scope of bringing constructive criticism to society through the use of irony.
 It reaches its ultimate goal when the mocking element manages to undermine (rather than just tease) the cultural dimension of the target.
 Coupling satire with my sociological interest for the contemporary art market, the natural target of my research was easy to find.
 I did very little to undermine the cultural element of original spot-filled canvases.
 Dedicated extravagant auctions and coordinated around-the-world shows did the job: they transformed the spot-filled artworks into prestigious commercial objects.
 My only task was to rename the paintings, rearrange the spots or replace them with ironic beans.
 And let people cogitate about it.

-The physical possibility of an art bubble, 2013 Household gloss paint on cotton canvas47 1/4 x 47 1/4 inches
+Main painiting: The physical possibility of an art bubble, 2013 Household gloss paint on cotton canvas47 1/4 x 47 1/4 inches